-IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment of the Restated Certificate of Incorporation to be executed on this \\\\\ day of \\\\\, 20\\\\.
+IN WITNESS WHEREOF , the Corporation has caused thi

+Certificate of Incorporation to be executed on this day of , 20

 STEEL CONNECT, INC.

+By:

+Name:

-By: Name: Title:
+Title:

+A-I-3

+A-1-5

 APPENDIX II

 PROPOSED FORM OF STEEL CONNECT, INC. 2020 STOCK INCENTIVE PLAN